AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

 <% end
 ```

 Not that we wanted logic in our views.
-In the previous session we had already extracted the premium upgrade button into a partial `_premium_upgrade.html.erb`:
+In the previous session we had already extracted the Premium upgrade button into a partial `_premium_upgrade.html.erb`:

 ```html
 <%= form_tag charges_path(plan: 'premium') do %>